 How To Cycle A Shrimp Tank?

-We all human beings prefer to get everything brand new but our shrimps like the opposite.
-They will thrive in a mature tank, not in a brand new tank.
+We all human beings prefer to get everything brand new, but our shrimps are the opposite.
+They will thrive in a mature tank, not in a brand-new tank.
 In this article, I will try to clarify how to cycle a shrimp tank safely to make it livable and comfortable for our little tank habitats.

-When cycling a shrimp tank, our goal is to produce ammonia and convert it to nitrite and then nitrate with the help of some beneficial bacteria.
+When cycling a shrimp tank, our goal is to produce ammonia, convert it to nitrite, and then nitrate it with the help of some beneficial bacteria.

 What Is Cycling?